The Neurodynamic Assessment for Decision-Making

 1. Edelson, M. G. et al. Computational and neurobiological foundations of leadership decisions.
 Science.

-This study that investigates the cognitive and neural mechanisms of leadership decisions.
+This study investigates the cognitive and neural mechanisms of leadership decisions.

 2. Alós-Ferrer, C., García-Segarra, J., & Ritschel, A. Generous with individuals and selfish to the masses.
 Nature Human Behaviour.